pantheon-systems/documentation/source/_docs/wordpress-google-sso.md

 tags: [siteintegrations, security]
 categories: [automate]
 ---
 If your organization uses Google Apps, WP SAML Auth lets your users sign into WordPress using their Google Account.
-This makes it much easier to manage user accounts; rather than recreate WordPress accounts for every user, you can treat Google Apps as your *Identity Provider* and have WordPress defer to Google when determining who should have access and who shouldn’t.
+This makes it much easier to manage user accounts; rather than recreate WordPress accounts for every user, you can treat Google Apps as your *Identity Provider* for *Single Sign-On* (SSO) and have WordPress defer to Google when determining who should have access and who shouldn’t.

 ## Before You Begin